TatianaPan/100-days-of-code/log.md

 **Today's Progress**: Improved 'Archive app" feature - user can now restore archived app and server

 **Links to work**: Private company's repo

+### Day 25: December 10, 2019

+**Today's Progress**: deployed my feature to staging environment + got first code review - now need to make some adjustments.
+Started with new feature, but spent a lot of time trying to understand existing code.

+**Links to work**: Private company's repo